bjdevil21/asu-drupal-rfi/README.md

 Each RFI block instance has its own independent settings, configurable through Admin > Structure  > Blocks > [your block] Configure.
-It's here where you define which form type to use (multistep, undegraduate long form, graduate long form, current undergraduate form, current graduate form).
+It's here where you define which form type to use (multistep, undergraduate long form, graduate long form, current undergraduate form, current graduate form).
 Some of the form types automatically define which programs will be listed in the form while others allow you to manually determine the program options.